The large Siemensstadt housing estate

-If you take a walk through the large Siemensstadt housing estate, you can directly compare the buildings of the classic modern era.
+On a walk through the large housing estate Siemensstadt you can directly compare the buildings of classical modernism - each of the famous architects left their personal signature here.

 At the end of the 1920s, Berlin’s city planning officer Martin Wagner commissioned six architects to plan a new residential estate in Charlottenburg-North and Spandau.
 They were tasked with creating affordable living space for employees of the nearby Siemens plant.
 Between 1929 and 1934, a total of 1,379 apartments with two or two-and-a-half rooms each were built on the estate.